ixboy/New-York-Times-Article-clone-/README.md

 ![screenshot](images/YorkTimes.png)

 The purpose of these project it to create a similar looking website of a New York Article using html and css

+To visit the page go to the [Live Demo Link](https://ixboy.github.io/New-York-Times-Article-clone-/)

+# Prerequisites :

+ 1- An internet browser
+ 2- A computer

 ## BUILT WITH